 Our viewKala Bushcamp is a place to escape civilisation and get back to nature.
 The emphasis is on appreciating all aspects of the bush, including its less conspicuous inhabitants, which your expert guide will bring to light.
 Consider the thrill of encountering wildlife on foot as an added bonus.
 We’d recommend Kala Bushcamp, particularly in combination with Motswiri Camp, to experience this beautiful and remote part of Botswana in an intimate and personalised way.

 Ideal length of stay: We recommend a two-night stay at Kala Bushcamp combined with a two- or three-night stay at Motswiri Camp.

 Directions: Kala is reached by a 40-minute flight from Maun (or a 45-minute flight from Kasane) followed by a short drive to Motswiri Camp from where it’s a 4–5-hour walk to Kala Bushcamp (with the option of a 1-hour vehicle transfer).

 Usual board basis: Full Board

 Food quality: As at Motswiri Camp, meals at Kala Bushcamp are served as a buffet or set menu, with simple, wholesome and tasty food.
-Dietary requirements such as vegetarians are catered for with advance notice.
+Those with dietary requirements, such as vegetarians, are catered for with advance notice.

-For breakfast you can expect a light continental buffet accompanied by tea and coffee.
+For breakfast you can expect a light continental buffet accompanied by tea and coffee before the morning activity.

 Lunch is typically a cooked dish along with salad, bread and fillings.

-Dinner is a three-course meal seated together around a large table.
+Dinner is a three-course meal, with guests seated together around a large table.

 Dining style: Group Meals